Here you can find our best books on Turkey: the origins of the modern state, as well as books that explore its rich, varied and ancient culture.

 The best books on Turkish Politics, recommended by Hugh Pope

-The Istanbul-based author and former foreign correspondent discusses the legacy of Atatürk, the country’s convergence with Europe and why no book has yet been written on Erdogan and the AKP.
+The Istanbul-based author and former foreign correspondent Hugh Pope discusses the legacy of Atatürk, the country’s convergence with Europe and why no book has yet been written on Erdogan and the AKP.
 He picks the best books to help understand Turkish politics.